ampahwa/gumbodama/README.md

 You can get all the available soups by using the /soup endpoint\
 You can add a soup by using the /add_soup endpoint\
 You can delete a soup by using the /delete_soup endpoint\
+You can modify soup inventory by using /update_inventory endpoint\
-You can add a review for a soup with /post_review endpoint and providing a soup id (not added yet)
+You can add a review for a soup with /post_review endpoint and providing a soup id (future)

 ## Completed
-Six enpoints with tests\
+Seven enpoints with tests\
 Updated Kanban board\
 CI/CD deployment with Github actions\
 MongoDB set with remotel access on Heroku